michaelfaerber/scholarly-trends/README.md

 ```
 Both the above programs are located at: `scholarly-trends/Intermediate Programs/Create PICKLE files/`

-## Step 2:
+## Step 2: Calculate linear regression and further intermediate files
-Run programs to calculate the linear regression statistics while also creating more intermediate pickles which are used in the Theil-Sen and Mann-Kendall calculations.
+Run the programs to calculate the linear regression statistics while also creating more intermediate pickles which are used in the Theil-Sen and Mann-Kendall calculations.

 The two programs which should be run in this step are:
 For noun phrases: `yearly_trends_and_yearly_pickle.py`